Confused about the differences between TFTs, LCDs, and OLEDs?

 What Do They Stand For?

-- TFT stands for Thin Film Transistor (shorthand for “Active Matrix TFT LCD”)
+- TFT stands for Thin Film Transistor (shorthand for “Active Matrix TFT Display”)

 - LCD stands for Liquid Crystal Display (shorthand for “Passive Matrix LCD)